 Gottman Method Couples Therapy: Training Level 1 and 2

 I believe that for relationships to be great, we also have to feel great.
 A deeper understanding of our emotional system helps us to relate and interact in new ways.
-EFT helps us tune into our automatic patterns so we can respond differently.
+EFCT helps us tune into our automatic patterns so we can respond differently.

-For me, EFT has been life-changing.
+For me, EFCT has been life-changing.
 It has shaped the way I understand and work with my own emotions, taught me how to regulate them, and how to show up in my relationships.
 I would not be the therapist, or the person I am today without it.

 As people, we have many different aspects or “parts” of ourselves, each with its own feelings, perspectives, and ideas.
 Some parts carry pain or vulnerability, while others take on protective roles, often responding in ways that made sense before but may now create challenges.